Trina0224/WalkingWithGod/README.md

 33. auto detect language and display the user's language.
 36. Only display number keys on iPad or iPhone. (it works sometimes... why?)
 37. Display style is strange on the Android phone.
+41. I incountered error default-verse a time.
+I got Job-5-44-44, need to follow up this issue.

 # Nice to have:
 38. need Hebrew book names